MISP/misp-bump/README.md

     Uploading consists of the following steps:
     1. Create organisation
-    1. Create Sync User & add to organisation
+    1. Create sync user & add to organisation
-    1. Create Sync Server & populate with information above
+    1. Create sync server & populate with information above

 After that the two MISP instances are connected.